 Aetna considers Coblation devices (e.g., Topaz Microdebrider) experimental and investigational for the treatment of musculoskeletal conditions because their effectiveness for these conditions has not been established in the peer-reviewed literature.

-Aetna considers Coblation non-thermal volumetric tissue reduction experimental and investigational for all other indications (e.g., dysphagia, laryngo-tracheal papillomatosis, and spinal osteoid osteomas) due to insufficient evidence in the peer-reviewed literature.
+Aetna considers Coblation non-thermal volumetric tissue reduction experimental and investigational for all other indications (e.g., dysphagia, laryngo-tracheal papillomatosis, nasopharyngeal angiofibroma, spinal osteoid osteomas, and wound debridement) due to insufficient evidence in the peer-reviewed literature.

 Standard electro-surgical tools and lasers remove tissue by thermal energy.
 Other methods of tissue decomposition have evolved to try to address the problems associated with high heat and damage to the surrounding tissue.

 Coblation is a new surgical method for removing soft tissue during arthroscopic surgery developed by ArthroCare Corporation (Sunnyvale, CA).
 Coblation is a method of non-thermal volumetric tissue removal through molecular dissociation, similar to that of excimer lasers.
 Coblation uses the electrically conductive fluid employed in arthroscopic surgeries in the gap between the electrode and tissue.
 When electrical current is applied to this fluid, it turns into a charged layer of particles, called a plasma layer.
 Charged particles accelerate through the plasma and gain sufficient energy to break the molecular bonds within cells.
 This causes the cells to disintegrate molecule by molecule, so that tissue is volumetrically removed.